inarizushi/fungus-site/docs/lua/controlling_fungus.md

 The Fungus module provides several functions for working with the standard Fungus narrative features and flowcharts.

 You can control Say and Menu dialogs in much the same way you use Say and Menu commands in a normal Fungus flowchart.

 When you use the menu() function, you supply another Lua function to call when that menu option is selected.
 Make sure to define the function higher up in the file before referencing it in a menu() call.
-If you don't explicitly set a SayDialog or MenuDialog object to use, then default ones are created automatically.
+If you don't explicitly set a SayDialog or MenuDialog object to use default ones are created automatically.

 # Narrative example

 This example Lua script demonstrates some of the Say and Menu dialog functions.
-To try it out, add a LuaScript object to the scene (Tools > Fungus > Create > LuaScript) and copy this script into the Run Script text box.
+To try it out, add a Lua object to the scene (Tools > Fungus > Create > Lua) and copy this script into the Lua Script text box.
 You may also need to add an EventSystem object in the scene (GameObject > UI > Event System) so that the menu buttons will respond to user input.

 ```lua
 say("Hi there")